peterzieba/5Vpld/README.md

 <a href="https://en.wikipedia.org/wiki/Programmable_logic_device">PLD/GAL</a> - Programmable Logic Device.
 Small, generally DIP-package 5V programmable Logic.<br />
 <a href="https://en.wikipedia.org/wiki/Programmable_logic_device#CPLDs">CPLD - </a>Complex Programmable Logic Device.
 Larger packages, many pins, much more complex.<br />

+5vcomp - A utility in this repository (batch file for Windows / shell script for linux) that is a wrapper around the CUPL.EXE compiler<br>

 <a href="https://en.wikipedia.org/wiki/Combinational_logic">Combinatorial Logic</a> - Simple logic (AND, OR, NOT, gates, etc.) that does not use flip-flops / registers / clocks.
 Such logic could technically be implemented with an EPROM/Memory, where a series of inputs always maps to a known set of outputs.<br>
 <a href="https://en.wikipedia.org/wiki/Sequential_logic">Registered Logic</a> - Logic that uses registers (flip-flops), and can thus hold state.
 On the GAL16V8 and GAL22V10, each macrocell can be configured as a D-Flip-Flop, and all flip-flops share the same clock pin.
 On the ATF150x, much more complex types of registered logic and clocking options are available.